sunfounder/ai-lab-kit/docs/source/index.rst

 Each lesson is designed to be beginner-friendly, engaging, and practical.
 You’ll start with small examples and quickly move on to exciting AI-powered applications that combine **software and hardware in creative ways**.

-Whether you’re a middle school student learning to code for the first time, a teacher bringing AI into the classroom, or a hobbyist ready to explore machine learning, the AI Explorer Lab Kit helps you turn ideas into reality.
+Whether you’re a middle school student learning to code for the first time, a teacher bringing AI into the classroom, or a hobbyist ready to explore machine learning, the AI Fusion Lab Kit helps you turn ideas into reality.

 If you have any questions, just reach out to us at **service@sunfounder.com** —we’re here to help.